Eldridge Dickey

-Eldridge Reno Dickey (December 24, 1945 – May 22, 2000) was an American football player.
-After playing for Tennessee State University from 1965 to 1968, he was selected by the Oakland Raiders in the first round of the 1968 NFL/AFL Draft.
+Eldridge Reno Dickey (December 24, 1945 – May 22, 2000) was an American professional football player.
+After playing for Tennessee State University from 1965 to 1968, he was selected by the Oakland Raiders in the first round of the 1968 NFL/AFL draft.
 Dickey became the first African-American quarterback selected in the first round by an American Football League (AFL) or National Football League (NFL) team.
 Despite a strong performance during training camp, Dickey was moved to wide receiver for the start of the season.
 He never played at quarterback in an AFL or NFL game.

-Career
+Early life and college

 Dickey began playing football at Richard G. Lockett Jr. High School and went on to play at Booker T. Washington High School, both in his hometown of Houston, Texas.
 A supremely intelligent man, Dickey had an IQ in the high 130s.

 In college at Tennessee State (TSU), he became a three-time HBCU All-American with 6,523 passing yards and 67 touchdowns.
 Dickey was considered a gifted athlete with his strongest positions being quarterback and punter.
 He was also able to throw precision passes with both his left and right arm.
 With Dickey at the lead, TSU played in the Grantland Rice Bowl in 1965 and 1966; Dickey was named the MVP of the 1966 game.
 Also in 1966, TSU earned their first undefeated, untied season and their first National Black College Football Championship.
 The 1966 team averaged 41 points per game, allowing an average of only 4.